Juan Botella

 Juan Botella Medina (4 July 1941 – 17 July 1970) was a Mexican diver.
 He was born in Mexico City.

 He competed for Mexico at the 1960 Summer Olympics held in Rome, where he won the bronze medal in the men's springboard event.

+Death

 He died on 17 July 1970, in Basurto, Mexico City, working on his thesis on architecture, because of hypertension suffering for a long time.